Snarkorel/llilum-wiki/Creating-a-Board-Support-Package.md

 because they are both Cortex-M3 boards.
 For Cortex-M4, it would be best to base it on the K64F BSP.

 **NOTE:**
-**Please see [this commit](https://github.com/NETMF/llilum/commit/588b9190baad3ef1ab939670ffea2e440fd10830) to see all of the changes made to add the STM32L152 BSP**
+**Please see [this commit](https://github.com/NETMF/llilum/commit/ca018e1f9c37b81f708f795a0b856ba65c69ef03) to see changes made for adding the STM32F401 or [this older commit](https://github.com/NETMF/llilum/commit/588b9190baad3ef1ab939670ffea2e440fd10830) to see all of the changes made to add the STM32L152 BSP**

 ## Creating the Board Configuration Projects
 1. In Explorer, create a new folder called STM32L152 in `<repo root>\Zelig\BoardConfigurations\`
 2. Open the BoardConfiguration solution under `<repo root>\Zelig\BoardConfigurations`
 3. In Solution Explorer, add a new solution folder called "STM32L152"
 4. Add a new "Class Library" project called "Board" to the STM32L152 solution folder and set its location to `<repo root>\Zelig\BoardConfigurations\STM32L152`
-5. Repeat step 3, with a project called "Configuration"
+5. Repeat step 4, with a project called "Configuration"
 6. In Solution Explorer, rename the Board project to "STM32L152" and the Configuration project to "STM32L152Configuration"

 ## Modifying the Board Configuration Projects